zkoss/zk-mvvm-book/syntax/apply.md

  The apply tag allows you to choose which `<template>` to be applied.
 You specify the template's name using the **template** attribute or the template's URI using the **templateURI** attribute.

- There are two ways to pass parameters to the apply shadow:
+ There are two ways to pass parameters to the applied shadow:
  First, you can use an additional attribute in ZUL, like:
  `<apply templateURI="/WEB-INF/mypage" arg="something" />`